Yoh0xFF/react-query/infinite-swapi/README.md

 # Infinite SWAPI

+## React Query Basics

-### A project to demonstrate React Query useInfiniteQuery, for the Udemy course "React Query: Server State Management for React"
+A project to demonstrate how to implement infinite scroll using the React Query useInfiniteQuery hook.

 ## Installation

-#.
-Download this directory, or clone or fork this repo
-#. `npm install --legacy-peer-deps`
+`npm install`

-**Note** The `--legacy-peer-deps` is very important since this project uses [React Infinite Scroller](https://www.npmjs.com/package/react-infinite-scroller), which doesn't (yet) support React 17.

 ## Running the App